omoponfhir/omoponfhir-omopv5-dstu2-mapping/STU3_to_DSTU2.md

 In the condition class, there is no "Context" type, but there is an "Encounter" type. they are equivalent
 	`.setContext becomes .setEncounter`
 	`.getContext becomes .getEncounter`

+This that were previously Date Type, need to be converted over to DateTimeDt